oz/osdb/README.md

 ## Searching subtitles

-Subtitle search is (for now) entirely file based: you can not yet search by movie name, or using an IMDB ID.
-So, in order to search subtitles, you *must* have a movie file for the which we compute a hash, then used to search OSDB.
+Subtitle search can be done in a number of ways: using special file-hashes, IMDB movie IDs, or even using full-text queries.
+Hash-based search will generally yield the best results, so this is what is demoed next.
+However, in order to search with this method, you *must* have a movie file to hash.

 ```go
 path := "/path/to/movie.avi"